 Alternative Education is located on the Walnut Ridge High School campus and serves students in grades 9-12.
 This program serves students for behavioral issues, attendance issues and academic issues.
 WRHS teachers teach most courses.
-Students may also take electives in their field of interest or attend the Jonesboro Career and Technical Center to learn skills for specific trades.
+Students may also take electives in their field of interest or attend the Jonesboro Career and Technical Center or BRTC Secondary Center to learn skills for specific trades.

 Technology continues to be an important component of the educational process.
 Every classroom has Internet accessibility and the high school library has sixteen computers available for student research and projects.
 The high school has three computer labs.
 One of the labs is used for classroom instruction in the business department.
 One lab is used for students to take online college classes and for students to earn lost credits through Credit Recovery.
 The other is a general lab adjacent to the Library used for a variety of educational needs.
-WRHS also has four carts containing 25 laptop computers, each that are assessable to all classrooms throughout the building.
-The laptops are also be used for ACT Aspire testing in the spring.
-The entire high school building has Wi-Fi access.
+This year, WRHS purchased a new laptop computer for every student in the high school and is now an official one to one school.
+Additionally, WRHS utilizes Microsoft Office 365 and the Canvas Learning Management System to enhance online and traditional learning.